cloudlinux/cloudlinux-doc-test/docs/kb/HowDoI/README.md

 ::: tip Note
 After adding some other modules to an Application with cPanel interface you may need to restart the application, which can be done on the same Ruby Selector page.
 :::

-## What IPs to whitelist for the proper KernelCare work?

-Generally, KernelCare requires http(s) connection to two servers for the proper work:

-`cln.cloudlinux.com`

-`patches.kernelcare.com`

-As of November 2019, their IPs are:

-69.175.3.9

-69.175.106.203